 May 30-31 @ Rancho Los Mochos

 Boy Scout Troops 132 and 103 are hosting this annual event.
-The campout is open to Bears and Webelos and will qualify for thier Arrow of Light boy scout outdoor activity requirement.
+The campout is open to bridging Bears and current Webelos and will qualify for thier Arrow of Light boy scout outdoor activity requirement.
 It's a day of events, dinner, a campfire program, overnight camping, breakfast and a patch for participating.
 Always a terrific experience for the boys!

 Questions?
 Contact Laurie at firstname.lastname@example.org

 June (& final) Trail Trekker

 This is a beautiful loop hike up the Stream Trail along Redwood Creek through a magnificant secon-growth redwood forest which is over a century old.
 The hike is completed by looping back on the East Ridge Trail which allows for great views and photos.
 Hike statistics: Distance = 6 miles.
 Grade = mostly easy, with a short steep climb at one point.